InteropIO/finsemble-seed/README.md

 - _gulpfile.js_ - The main gulpfile for the project that includes the basic tasks used to build and run a Finsemble application for development.
 - _gulpfile-extension.js_ (optional) - File that can be used to add/modify the functionality of the gulpfile.
 This file isn't included in the base seed project to prevent conflicts when upgrading the base project.
 See [Extending Gulpfile](#extending-gulpfile) for more information.
 - _build/webpack_ - Includes all of the files used by the seed project to build the application.
-    - _webpack.default.files.entries.json_ - This specifies the entry and output files for the files built for a default Finsemble application.
+    - _webpack.finsemble-built-in.entries.json_ - This specifies the entry and output files for the files built for a default Finsemble application.
     - _webpack.files.entries.json_ - This file is where developer-added files should be listed.
 This file is empty in the base Finsemble seed project to prevent merge conflicts when updating the seed project.
 - _configs/application_ - This folder contains all of the base configuration for the Finsemble application. _component.json_, _config.json_ and _services.json_ are empty and developer-added configuration should go here.
 The files in this folder are merged together to build the application configuration.
 This configuration can be changed at run time using [Dynamic Configuration](https://documentation.chartiq.com/finsemble/tutorial-dynamicConfiguration.html).
 - _configs/openfin_ - Contains the [OpenFin application config](https://openfin.co/documentation/application-config/) (also known as the application manifest) used to start up the Finsemble application.
 The default manifest for development is included, and additional configurations can be placed in this folder.
 - _configs/other/server-environment-startup.json_ - Used to define the development and production server configurations used by the Finsemble application.
 - _server_ - Contains the server that hosts the built _dist_ folder for development purposes and includes hot reload in the development environment.
     - _server/server-extensions.js_ - Optional file that can be used to add functionality to the development server.
 See (Extending server functionality)[#extending-server-functionality].
 - _src_ - The folder where your Finsemble components should be placed for the Finsemble build process.
 - _src-built-in_ - Includes the source for the default presentation components included with the Finsemble seed project.
 These files can be extended as desired, but, if you do extend these components, we recommend you copy the folder to the _src_ directory to prevent merge conflicts when upgrading the seed project.